Í

-Í, í (i-acute) is a letter in the Faroese, Hungarian, Icelandic, Karakalpak, Dobrujan Tatar, Czech, and Slovak languages, where it often indicates a long /i/ vowel (ee in English word feel).
+Í (minuscule: í), known as I-acute, is a Latin-script character composed of the letter I and an acute accent.
+It is found in the Faroese, Hungarian, Icelandic, Karakalpak, Dobrujan Tatar, Czech, and Slovak languages, where it often indicates a long /i/ vowel (ee in English word feel).
 This form also appears in Catalan, Irish, Italian, Occitan, Portuguese, Spanish, Aragonese, Galician, Leonese, Navajo, and Vietnamese language as a variant of the letter "i".
 In Latin, the long i ꟾ is used instead of for a long i-vowel.

 Usage in various languages

 Chinese

-In Chinese pinyin í is the yángpíng tone (阳平, high-rising tone) of “i”.
+In Chinese pinyin, í is the yángpíng tone (阳平, high-rising tone) of “i”.

 Dobrujan Tatar

 Í is the 12th letter of the Dobrujan Tatar alphabet, represents the hight unrounded half-advanced ATR or soft vowel /ɨ/ as in "bír" [b̶ɨr̶] 'one'.
 At the end of the word it is pronounced with half open mouth undergoing dilatation "Keñiytúw" and becoming mid unrounded half-advanced ATR or soft /ə/, also known as schwa, as in "tílí" [t̶ɨl̶ə] 'his tongue'.